Smyly tosses 7 shutout innings, leads Phillies past Giants

 NEW GUY

-The Phillies signed RHP Blake Parker to a major league contract and he was available for Tuesday night’s game.
-RHP Edgar Garcia was optioned to Triple-A Lehigh Valley and INF Mitch Walding has been designated for assignment.
+The Phillies signed RHP Blake Parker to a major league contract and RHP Edgar Garcia was optioned to Triple-A Lehigh Valley.
+INF Mitch Walding was designated for assignment.

 TRAINER’S ROOM